phosphene/order-relations/docs/ABSTRACTION_PROGRAM.md

 > Direction of drive is per-instance, read from f and g — never intrinsic
 > to the relation.

-This is the science paper's Fix 1 (post-jury revision) promoted from paper edit to design law.
+This is the original paper's Fix 1 (post-jury revision) promoted from paper edit to design law.
 The flytrap instantiates fast→slow;
 anesthesia instantiates λ entering f (fast side drives); the relation itself says neither.